ClickBank has been around for a long time.

 And although their interface is horrendous by modern standards…it’s still doing the same job it has for 22 years.

-Which is helping you find profitable affiliate programs.
+Which is helping you find profitable offers and join programs with lots of earning potential.

 You can do this by using either keyword searches or browsing individual categories and filtering the results.